 In a well-mannered society it would usually be considered bad form to call someone an idiot.
-But since it appears as if you and I no longer live in a social order that would even recognize the meaning of the word polite, let me make this one thing perfectly clear; we are undeniably surrounded by idiots.
-Really stupid people have somehow gained the upper hand.
-It’s as if all the guards have fled the building leaving only the inmates to run the asylum.
-In this case the “guards” are all of the rational people who sit on their hands while the morons run wild.
+But since it appears as if you and I live in a social order that can barely recognize the meaning of the word polite, let me make this one thing perfectly clear; we are undeniably surrounded by idiots.
+Some really stupid people have gained the upper hand.
+It’s as if the guards have fled the building leaving only the inmates to run the asylum.
+Societal idiocy has run amuck.

 Please hear me out.
-I am not some angry right wing, gun touting, bible thumping crazy, nor am I a whinny, anything goes, Utopian social left winger.
-I do not carry water for any particular political party.
-And while I drink tea, I have not joined that group of partisans either (although I do empathize with many of their concerns).
-Since I pay my own bills, and shoulder numerous responsibilities, I have long ago abandoned the naive, and somewhat delusional mindset displayed by so many of todays’ coddled college students.
-My life path is one of mostly traditional moral values and I am a devout follower of the teachings of the Liberator Jesus.
-That would make me a Conservative Christian, I suppose, if you really must attach one of your labels upon me.
+I am not some angry right wing, gun touting, bible thumping crazy guy, nor am I a whinny, anything goes, Utopian social left winger.
+I do not carry water for any particular political party, I pay my own bills, and shoulder numerous responsibilities.
+My life path is one of mostly traditional moral and spiritual values.
+So, if labels matter to you, I suppose that would make me a Conservative Christian.